arjun-menon/Distributed-Graph-Algorithms/Breadth-First-Search/ReadMe.md

 	[2012-10-14 15:10:15,533]runtime:INFO: ***** Statistics *****
 	* Total procs: 4

-This test run, on the sam tree, but with a lookout for the element `300` resulted in no finds.
-Each process terminated itself after being work-starved.
+This test run is on an identical tree as the previous one, but instead looks out for the (non-existent) element `300`.
+As each process is work-starved it terminates itself.
+The result (shown above) means the node does not exist in the tree.

+### More Test Runs
-There are many mroe test runs of this algorithm with varying tree sizes, number of processes search targets.
-These test cases can be found in the files named `BFS_test_run_*.txt` in this directory. _Note:_ the command-line arguments for those test runs differ from the current style, because I had not used `argparse` when I had first implemented it.
+I have conducted more test runs of this algorithm with varying tree sizes, number of processes search targets.
+Due to the long size of the resulting output they have been stored in separate files.
+These test cases can be found in the files named `BFS_test_run_*.txt` in this directory. _Note:_ the command-line arguments for those test runs differ from the current style, because I had not used `argparse` when I first implemented the algorithm.
+However the defaults back then were the same as the ones now.

 ### Caveats

-Overall, with sane values for these variables; the BFS search works fine and does what it’s supposed to do.
-However I’ve occasionally  run into a hiccup or two, when handling large tree sizes.
+Overall, with medium-sized trees (about a thousands nodes); this BFS algorithm works fine and does what it’s supposed to do.
+However when handling large tree sizes, it may or may not run into problems.
 This is because currently DistAlgo has a limit on how large the size of a message send between processes can be.
-The way the algorithm works; in response to a work request, it sends along with a node a list of all nodes it has visited so far.
-Currently as the tree size grows larger; one can see dropped packets between nodes.
-Whereas an `r=4, height=4` tree has `341` nodes, an `r=4, height=5` tree has `1365` nodes -- the tree size grows exponentially as the `r` factor and `height` increases.
-With large tree sizes, more often than not, we see dropped packets.
-The algorithm was not designed to tolerate packet loss, so in such circumstances its behavior is undefined.
+The way the algorithm is implemented; in response to a work request, it sends a list of all nodes it has visited so far.
+The tree generated increases in size exponentially as `r` and `height` is increased.
+Whereas with `r=4, height=4`, the tree has `341` nodes; with `r=4` and `height=5` the tree has `1365` nodes.
+As such, as the tree size grows larger; one can see dropped packets between nodes randomly.
+The algorithm does not take packet loss into consideration, so when it occurs the behavior of the algorithm is undefined.

 ---